How Sun Damages Skin And What You Can Do About It

 Knowing which treatment is best, or how to combine the two requires real expertise and it is why choosing who to trust with the administration of facial aesthetics is an important decision.

-Although anti-wrinkle injections can help reduce the appearance of fine lines and wrinkles, it is also crucial that sun protection is worn all year round to help prevent further lines from forming.
+Although anti-wrinkle treatments can help reduce the appearance of fine lines and wrinkles, it is also crucial that sun protection is worn all year round to help prevent further lines from forming.

 Our in-house facial aesthetic clinician, Kate Yeaton, recommends wearing an SPF of 50.